englekk/handbook-docs/Uno/03 - Working with foreign code.md

 }
 ```

 Here we wanted to avoid reinventing the wheel and instead use Java and Objective-C's own Logging.
-By tagging our uno method with the `Foreign` attribute, and picking a language, we are then able to write the chosen language between the `@{` & `@}` braces.
+By tagging our Uno method with the `Foreign` attribute, and picking a language, we are then able to write the chosen language between the `@{` & `@}` braces.

 You are probably wondering why we have strange braces around our foreign method body.
 This simply tells the compiler "Don't try and read this bit as Uno".

 The two languages we currently support in the `Foreign` attribute are `Objective-C` (on iOS) and `Java` (on Android) which you write as `[Foreign(Language.ObjC)]` and `[Foreign(Language.Java)]` respectively.

-The `Foreign` attribute lives in the `Uno.Compiler.ExportTargetInterop` namespace, so make sure you import that with `using` at the top of your uno file.
+The `Foreign` attribute lives in the `Uno.Compiler.ExportTargetInterop` namespace, so make sure you import that with `using` at the top of your Uno file.

 The eagle-eyed among you will also have noticed that we have two methods with the same name and signature in the same class.
 We can do this since `extern(...)` strips out code that does not match the target platform in a very early stage of compilation.